la2050/archive/_organizations/rangoli-foundation-for-art-culture.md

     - 'http://maker.good.is/myLA2050create/projects/moment.html'
   year_submitted:
     - '2014'
-  org_summary:
-    - >-
-      We create, teach, present, and produce Indian classical dance, music, and visual arts
 title: Rangoli Foundation for Art & Culture
-uri: /organizations/rangoli-foundation-for-art-culture/
 extrapolated_project_ids:
   - '4102181'
 project_titles_from_extrapolated_project_ids:
   - This is the Moment!
-project_titles:
-  - This is the Moment!
-project_titles_from_project_ids:
-  - Griffith Observatory--A pLAnetarium for 2050 now!
 original_project_titles:
   - This is the Moment!
 original_project_ids:
   - '4102181'
-project_titles_flagged: 1
 youtube_video_identifier: 1JDr-eMpJX4

 ---